 The Importance of Balanced Blood Sugar

 Have you ever heard the term “blood sugar?”
 How about glucose?
 Insulin?
 Maybe you have, but only consider it being a concern for individuals with diabetes.
-It may be surprising, but having balanced blood sugar levels is vitally important for all people and serves as a foundation for having a healthy body.
+It may be surprising, but having balanced blood sugar levels is vital for all people and serves as a foundation for a healthy body.

 Breaking Down Blood Sugar